 Many people who join UNISON for the protection which membership of a trade union offers also benefit from the wide range of membership services which UNISON offers.
-Retired membership enables people to continue enjoying membership services such as UNISON insurance and Welfare.
+Retired membership enables people to continue enjoying membership services such as UNISON insurance and UNISON's charity There for You.